 flagString is gonna return the string value at the key that we've provided which is

-So you'll notice we've set a default into different places.
+So you'll notice we've set a default in two different places.
 We've set a default in our local configuration.
-So if our code can't talk to ConfigCat, it has a default but then also we're setting this initial value in ConfigCat so ConfigCat is gonna return this value for any users that it doesn't match.
-So for example if we set a feature flag to change the language for one specific user but not for anybody else, it's gonna return this default value for everybody else.
+So if our code can't talk to ConfigCat, it has a default, but then also we're setting this initial value in ConfigCat, so ConfigCat is gonna return this value for any users that it doesn't match.
+So for example, if we set a feature flag to change the language for one specific user but not for anybody else, it's gonna return this default value for everybody else.

 Finally we'll click "Add text setting" and then while we're in here - you can see it created it here - while we're in here we're gonna set our targeting for our specific test users.
-So we click add new targeting role, we're gonna provide our users identifier.
+So we click add new targeting role and we're gonna provide our users' identifier.
 And then we can provide a different value so the original message is pretty neutral "no dashboards matches your search term".
-Let's see maybe we want to experiment with being a little bit more mean to our customers so "no dashboards found dummy".
-I'm not sure that will go over well but we'll see.
+Let's see, maybe we want to experiment with being a little bit more mean to our customers, so "no dashboards found dummy".
+I'm not sure that will go over well, but we'll see.
 This is what user testing is for and then maybe we want to try the other way for a second user.
 We can try being a little bit nice and see which which one our users prefer.
 Cool, so now we've configured two different values for our two different test users.

 You'll note that I've scoped them by local/local.
 You'll see in the other real examples, there's scope for the actual environment provider and cluster name.
-That's because we only have one ConfigCat config for each deployment phase, so for example an acceptance we've got multiple staging environments and you'll need to indicate which staging environment your ID lives in.
-Since well I'm running off my laptop, I've just set this to local for now so it's a little bit strange.
+That's because we only have one ConfigCat config for each deployment phase, so for example, in "acceptance" we've got multiple staging environments and you'll need to indicate which staging environment your ID lives in.
+Since I'm running off my laptop, I've just set this to local for now so it's a little bit strange.
 So now, we're just gonna save and then we can hop into the actual UI and see our flag get used.

 So here we have three different users by default.
 We see the original message and then we've got two users that we're doing some user testing with and we're testing a mean prototype, and a nice prototype of this language.

-And that's basically it.
-For user testing we can fit at feature flags.
-In cloud to here I've got some links that are provided with this presentation for some more specific documentation and get into the nuts and bolts of it.
+And that's basically it for user testing with ConfigCat's feature flags in Cloud 2.
+Here I've got some links that are provided with this presentation for some more specific documentation and get into the nuts and bolts of it.
 As well as some ConfigCat concepts.

 And if you have any questions please reach out.
 Thanks!